We love to talk about our trips! (541) 450-9855

 Cell phone service ends as you leave the town of Stanley on day one and resumes around 4:00 PM on the final day of the trip.

-What weather forecast should I check to prepare for the trip
+What weather forecast should I check?

 The trip spans 75-100 river miles through the Frank Church Wilderness Area, so conditions can vary!
 Check the forecast for: